What is nasal endoscopy?

 Your provider may then repeat the procedure on the opposite side of your nose.
 Again,

-he or she may need a few passes of the scope to get the needed information.
+they may need a few passes of the scope to get the needed information.

-she may send this tissue to a lab to be checked.
+may send this tissue to a lab to be checked.

 What happens after a nasal endoscopy?